powered by FreeFind

 History

 The Bradford, Wakefield & Leeds Railway (BW&LR) opened this line in stages between 1862 and 1864.
-Before it was fully opened the BW&LR changed its name to the West Yorkshire Railway which was in turn absorbed (along with the direct Wakefield - Leeds line) by the expanding GNR in 1865.
-An early casualty brought about by the more convenient electric trams was the passenger service to Chickenly Heath, known locally as the Chickenly Coddy; it closed in 1909.
+Before it was fully opened the BW&LR changed its name to the West Yorkshire Railway which was in turn was absorbed in 1865 (along with the direct Wakefield - Leeds line) by the expanding GNR.
+An early casualty brought about by the more convenient electric trams was the passenger service to Chickenley Heath, known locally as the Chickenley Coddy; it closed in 1909.

 Route - when open